Kenny Rogers (baseball): New York Mets

 Rogers was traded by the Athletics on July 23, 1999, in exchange for Leo Vazquez and Terrence Long.

-During his short tenure, Rogers started 12 games during the regular season, winning 5 and losing 1, compiling a 4.03 earned run average.
-He is best remembered in a Mets uniform for walking in the series winning run against the Atlanta Braves in Game 6 of the 1999 NLCS, giving the Braves the win on a walk-off walk, and costing the Mets the series.
+During his short tenure with the team, Rogers started 12 games during the regular season, winning 5 and losing 1, compiling a 4.03 earned run average.
+Even though he pitched two scoreless innings giving up just one hit in the previous game.
+He is best remembered in a Mets uniform for walking in the series winning run against the Atlanta Braves in Game 6 of the 1999 NLCS, giving the Braves the win on a walk-off walk.
 Rogers became a free agent following the 1999 season.

-Second Stint with Texas Rangers
+Second stint with Rangers

 After the 1999 season, Rogers signed with the Texas Rangers.

 Minnesota Twins

-Rogers Signed with the Minnesota Twins in March of 2003, filing the rotation slot vacated by an injured Eric Milton.
-Rogers went 13-8 with a 4.57 ERA during the regular season, and made one appearance out of the bullpen in the ALDS against the New York Yankees.
+Rogers signed with the Minnesota Twins in March of 2003, filing the rotation slot vacated by an injured Eric Milton.
+Rogers went 13-8 with a 4.57 ERA during the regular season and made one appearance out of the bullpen in the ALDS against the New York Yankees.